toneloc/rio-olympics/README.md

 # Step 1

 * Make a "shoping cart" style e-commerce app.
-Enable users to shop around for different countries by price, population, predicted golds, silver, bronzes, etc.
+Enable users to shop around for different countries by price, population, predicted golds, silver, bronzes, etc. - done, should add sort feature
 * Constrain user to select no more than 6 (7?
-8?) countries
+8?) countries - done, 8 countries
-* SQLite database with Country, Users, Results tables (see ERD image)
+* SQLite database with Country, Users, Results tables (see ERD image) - countries done, users not
-* Country class
+* Country class - done
-* ListView and Cursor Adapters
+* ListView and Cursor Adapters -done
-* Strings to be held as XML resources (as much as possible) to allow for language translatation and global reach
+* Strings to be held as XML resources (as much as possible) to allow for language translatation and global reach - not done
-* Flags and images to add color
+* Flags and images to add color - not done
+* carousel view for instructions - done

 # Step 2 and brainstorming

-* web API to keep track of top user scores
+* web API to keep track of top user scores (all teams a good next step)
+* connect selections/users to database
 * play friends in groups
 * facilitate Bitcoin payments via multisig
 * user Fiverr or related source to add in real-time updates
 * notifications
-* Ripple effect for selection -  https://github.com/traex/RippleEffect
-* or swipe for selection - https://github.com/vcalvello/SwipeToAction
-* RecycleView for main page activity - https://github.com/CodeFalling/RecyclerViewSwipeDismiss
+*